This section of Ch. 7 will introduce the following topics:

 Step 1: Prewriting

-Prewriting is the first stage of the writing process.
+Prewriting is the first stage of this writing process.
 Prewriting can help you get started if you don’t know where to begin, it can help you narrow a topic that is too broad, and it can help you explore what you know about your chosen topic and find interesting examples and details to use in your paper.
-It is just brainstorming in writing.
+Prewriting is just brainstorming in writing.

 We get our ideas from many places: what we read, what we hear, what we see and experience, our imagination.
 Prewriting helps us turn all of that information into words on a page.
 Prewriting is a way to think about what you think, to break through mental blocks, to get ideas out of your head and down on paper so you have something with which to work.